 The recording contains the complete, unabridged Ancient Greek text of the Olympian Odes of Pindar.

 After purchase you will be able to download the zip file, containing both mp3 and m4b formats.
-The m4b smaller, bookmarkable and offers better sound quality.
+The m4b is smaller, bookmarkable and offers better sound quality.

 ΩιΔΗ ΟΛΥΜΠΙΟΝΙΚΟΣ Β´ (1-15)